-- Visiting arrangements/times will be agreed between the patient and the nurse responsible for their care.
-Children are able to visit by arrangement with the nurse and must remain with a responsible adult visitor
+Daily visiting arrangements will be agreed between the patient and the nurse responsible for their care.

-- The use of face coverings and social distancing are required during visits.
-Sometimes it may be necessary to wear protective aprons or gowns and the nurse will discuss this with you if necessary.
+The use of our face coverings, hand hygiene and social distancing are required during visits.
+It is essential that visitors wear protective aprons/gowns and the nurse will discuss this with you.

-- As our Café is not open at the present time; you may want to bring some drinks/snacks with you.
-If at any time you feel circumstances have changed please discuss this with a member of the nursing team.
+If at any time you feel circumstances have changed please discuss with a member of the nursing team.

 All the staff at East Lancs Hospice thank you for your patience and support during these difficult times